• Latest

 — FERDINAND OMONDI (@FerdyOmondi) March 21, 2023

 Ferdinand’s 30-minute non-stop live stream was a huge success.
-He started with just three viewers, but by the time he had to end the broadcast, over 4,000 people were actively watching, showering him with virtual gifts like flowers and diamonds – a true sign of engagement and appreciation.
+He started with just three viewers, but by the time he ended the broadcast, over 4,000 people were actively watching, showering him with virtual gifts like flowers and diamonds, a true sign of engagement and appreciation.

-Most recently, after the mysterious death of Albert Ojwang, TikTok users on the platform mobilised each other to visit the home of the deceased during Father’s Day.
+Most recently, after the mysterious death of Albert Ojwang, TikTok users on the platform mobilized each other to visit the home of the deceased during Father’s Day.

 TikTok’s influence can also be seen from a business perspective.
 With the growth of the platform, major telecommunications companies like Airtel Kenya, Telkom and Safaricom have launched a “TikTok” data bundle.
 There has never really been a data bundle tailored just for X.